sebastianbergmann/phpunit-documentation-english/src/attributes.rst

 another test.
 PHPUnit emits a warning when the attribute is used on a test method that does not meet these requirements.
 A method-level ``Retry`` attribute takes precedence over the ``--repeat`` and ``--retry`` :ref:`command-line options <appendixes.cli-options.execution>`.

+``Retry(1)`` attempts the test method exactly once and thereby :ref:`opts it out <flaky-tests.opting-out>` of the ``--retry`` command-line option.
+A maximum number of attempts that is not a positive integer has the same effect and triggers a warning.

 When a test method is annotated with both ``Repeat`` and ``Retry``, PHPUnit emits a warning and ignores the ``Retry`` attribute.